 Have you cursed at anyone recently while driving?
 If so, you’re not alone.
-Anyone who has driven for any length of time has likely boiled over in anger about something a fellow driver did on the road.
+Everyone who drives regularly will become filled with rage by something a fellow driver does on the road.
 There’s something about driving in America that just brings out the worst in some people.
-(The statistics on driver deaths certainly don’t help.)

-You might say it’s human nature — sure, people are selfish — but frankly we expect more from our fellow travelers on the road.
+You might say it’s human nature, but frankly we expect more from fellow travelers on the road.
 We’re not saying we need you to wave us ahead at every intersection with a smile, but we can do better than hold up traffic or aggravate everyone on the same street or highway.

 You can handle turn signals three ways:

-Those who do anything but “1” on this list will incur the wrath of drivers everywhere.
-Seriously, how hard is it to signal before turning?
+Drivers who are careless about flicking their turns signals will incur the wrath of drivers everywhere.
+Seriously, how hard is it to do this?
 We also don’t understand how someone can drive for miles on the highway without realizing their signal is still going.
 It freaks out everyone behind them.
-Fortunately, car makers have come up with smarter turn signals that go off on their own.
-They weren’t necessary, but here we are.
+Fortunately for turn signal abusers out there, car makers have come up with smart signals to compensate for this human deficiency.

-You know what’s cool about an Uber driver blocking traffic while he waits for his customer?
+You know what’s cool about an Uber driver blocking traffic while he waits?
 Nothing.
-Drivers in most big cities became familiar with this species in recent years, and we don’t blame you if you think it’s a step back in the evolution of humanity.
-Ride-hail drivers need to figure out a way to meet their customers without blocking traffic or otherwise inconveniencing the rest of the world.
+Drivers have became familiar with this species in recent years, and we don’t blame you if you think it’s a step back on the evolution front.
+Ride-hail drivers need to figure out a way to pick up customers without inconveniencing the rest of the world.
 If New York City traffic is any indication, cabbies are way better than their peers at this.

 Everyone is waiting to make a turn or exit so there’s a slowdown.
 Courteous drivers wait their turn and proceed when they can.
 The rest simply disregard shame and take a free lane so they can cut inside and reduce their wait time.
 Most people have become used to this obnoxious style of driving and don’t do anything about it (i.e., honk, give the finger, or attempt to cut them off).
 But they’ll still hate the driver who pretends they don’t follow the same rules.

-10. Anyone who stops next to an open parking spot
+4. Anyone who stops next to open parking spots

 Since we have seen this type of obnoxious driver for generations, we can’t pin it on Uber.
-Sometimes, you wonder why traffic has stopped as there seems to be no answer.
-When you make your way past the point of gridlock, you’ll see someone stopped next to an empty parking spot.
-Maybe it’s the UPS guy dropping off a package, but too often it is a driver who is too lazy to parallel park.
-While they do whatever they’re doing, the world will anxiously await their next move.
+Sometimes, you’ll notice traffic has stopped for no particular reason.
+When you make your way past the point of gridlock, you’ll see a car idling next to — rather than in — an empty parking spot.
+Maybe it’s the UPS guy dropping off a package, but too often it’s a driver too lazy to parallel park.
+While they do whatever they’re doing, the world must await their next move.